 Kill Carpenter Ants Now

 Regardless of the perceived size of the infestation, if you see more than a few winged black ants in or around your home, steps should be taken to get rid of carpenter ants before they become a more serious problem.
+Note that carpenter ants are much larger than the common sugar ant.
+They are also more likely to be seen by themselves.
+Sugar ants almost always travel in groups.

 Carpenter Ant Damage